UniMath/agda-unimath/src/foundation/strict-symmetrization-binary-relations.lagda.md

 symmetrization of the identity type family is equivalent to the identity type family.

+**Note.** The strict symmetrization is not the symmetric closure.
+For instance, if the underlying relation has an initial element, then the strict symmetrization will be reflexive, while the symmetric closure need not be.

 ## Definition

 ### The strict symmetrization construction on binary relations